Young student standing next to the sign in an office on their work placement.

 How long is an apprenticeship?

-Apprenticeships range from one to four years and are designed to fit around employer requirements.
-Modes of attendance can vary, please check with our team for more information on specific apprenticeship programmes.
+Apprenticeships range from 1 to 4 years and are designed to fit around employers' requirements.
+Modes of attendance can vary; please check with our team for more information on specific apprenticeship programmes.

 Who pays for the apprentice?

 Modern Apprenticeships at Edinburgh College are delivered in partnership with Skills Development Scotland (SDS) to develop Scotland’s young workforce.
 Funding for employers may be available from Skills Development Scotland (SDS).
 SDS provide Training Providers (such as Edinburgh College) with a contribution towards the cost of the training.
-Employers may have to contribute to their apprentice's training depending on their age and the occupational area they are undertaking their apprenticeship in.
+Employers may have to contribute to their apprentice's training depending on their age and the occupational area in which they are undertaking their apprenticeship.

 All apprentices must have a contract of employment and be paid the appropriate wage by their employer.
 Find out more information regarding apprentice wages and conditions.